f5devcentral/bigip_terminating_gateway/README.md

 	}
 }
 ```
 above ```bigipapp1``` is the nginx server running as a legacy app which is pool member behind the bigip virtual server.
-Its using local port as 9191. ```client``` is the application running in the consul mesh on a vm.
+Its using local port as 9191. ```microapp1``` is the application running in the consul mesh on a vm.

 b] HCL file for BIG-IP Service